This post offers some innovative natural cork brands that have gone above and beyond the norm to create non-toxic and 0-VOC products.

 The agglomerated cork of either type needs glue to hold it together.
 The cork is conventionally bonded with polyurethane glues, formaldehyde glues, and sometimes some polyvinyl acetate (though that is not the main glue).

-Polyurethane and formaldehyde glues do have noticeable offgasding, and some can be quite high in odor.
+Polyurethane and formaldehyde glues do have noticeable offgassing, and some can be quite high in odor.
 Note that cork itself has a fairly high natural odor at first, higher than wood, but faster to go down.

 We want to look for extremely low or 0-VOC options, or the next best thing is to look for GreenGuard Gold certified brands.

-This post contains affiliate links.
-Upon purchase, I make a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I make a small commission at no extra cost to you.

 Why Go With Cork